Ecosystem Science Council

 The Terms of Reference outline everything you need to now about the Ecosystem Science Council – what its role is, how it will work, what its membership will look like, and how it will be formed.
 You can read the Terms of Reference for the Council here.

-After this, to help ensure diversity and balance across the Council, the Steering Committee identified the final members from amongst the remaining candidates.
+- After this, to help ensure diversity and balance across the Council, the sitting Council* will identify the final two members from amongst the remaining candidates.

 This process was chosen to ensure there is openness and transparency in selecting Council members, and to ensure the Council has the support and mandate of the wider ecosystem science community.

-Anyone from the Australian ecosystem science community was invited to self-nominate to become a member of the Council.
-Nominations closed on Sunday 8 February 2015.
+Anyone from the Australian ecosystem science community is invited to self-nominate to become a member of the Council.

-Voter registration closed on Friday 20 February 2015.
-Anyone who identifies as a part of the Australian ecosystem science and management communities was invited to register to vote in the selection of Council members.
-Registered voters were provided with information about the nominees, and were able to vote using a secure online election process from Monday 2 March - Friday 13 March.
+Anyone who identifies as a part of the Australian ecosystem science and management communities is invited to register to vote in the selection of Council members.
+Registered voters will be provided with information about the nominees at least one week prior to the vote, and will vote using a secure online election process.